 Which is why it’s important that you have your inventory ready to serve the sales orders that are bouncing in.

-Katana Smart Workshop Software is a tool which can not only help you attain optimal levels of inventory but also streamline your whole product-making business.
+Katana Smart Manufacturing Software is a tool which can not only help you attain optimal levels of inventory but also streamline your whole product-making business.

 That means taking care of your manufacturing, inventory, and sales from a dashboard designed for the maker’s eye.